deryadilmen/pyTAD/SeaLevelMachine/README.md

 ![image](https://user-images.githubusercontent.com/10267112/193110688-b72dbb44-f395-4742-a388-67812352aee4.png)
 The figure above shows the map of all the events from 2000 to current date.
 The list shows the events separated by year.
 A filter allows to make a selection based on Minimum Magnitide or Minimum measured height (reported in the GTS messages (see above),  the starting/ending year of the list or the presence or absence of GTS message.

+## When a GTS message is present for an event...
 By clicking on one of the events (for example Mexico Sept 2022), a new page is loaded,  showing the characteriscs of the event and the list of measures present for each event, as deduced from al the GTS messages connected with that event.
 ![image](https://user-images.githubusercontent.com/10267112/193122347-45cb4001-a702-4fbb-a7ce-516df0fe674b.png)